badpaybad/DDDEventSourcing/README.md

 ## The benefit
  - Event sourcing (the history of business domain object) => we can do Machine learning, Deep learning, AI ... to investigate the behaviors.
  - Command and Query: Easy to separate the logic business and logic display.
-Easy control code, find & change commands, events take less effort.
+Easy control code, find & change commands, events, logic domain business take less effort.
  - Can use distributed queue or message buss to store command and query => distributed process
  - Can seperate CommandHandle process and EventHandle process (actualy can be difference server), both of them see each other through the queue or message buss
  - Can be more security because of separate server to run CommandHandle, EventHandle and the Frontend (thin query, query facade).
-Between all of them sea each other by the queue or message buss (redis queue, message buss, rabitMQ, or other streaming process system ...)
+Between all of them see each other by the queue or message buss (redis queue, message buss, rabitMQ, or other streaming process system ...)

 ## DDD EventSourcing